jomessec/Azure-Update-Management-Samples/README.md

 # Azure Update Management samples

-## Deploy an Azure Update Management environment with Terraform Samples
+## Deploy an Azure Update Management environment with Terraform
 **Terraform/DeployUpdateManagementLab**

 This deploys an Azure Update Management Hands-On Lab (HOL)  into a resource group in your subscription.